leticiagcapovilla/mywikitest/Beamlines/Imbuia/imb_page.md

 | CuCrZr @ 26 °C | 81  | 0.0024 | 65  |
 | GlidCop @ 21 °C | 130  | 0.0012 | 72|
 | Si @ -150 °C | \-118 | 7.9E-6 | 1 |
-- <span style="color:grey">**Table 1**: Simulation results of the considered options for the mirror substrate cooled at room temperature or cryogenic conditions.</span>
+- <span style="color:grey">**Table 1**: Main results on numerical simulations using Ansys code for the mirror substrates options at room temperature or at cryogenic conditions.
+All results were calculated for 350 mA.</span>
 {.grid-list}

 ## Beamline optics and in-vacuum optomechanics